Kanji (wrestler)

-Winona Makanji (born 23 June 1994), known mononymously by her ring name Kanji, is an English professional wrestler, currently working as a freelancer.
-She has wrestled for Progress Wrestling, where she is a two-time Progress Wrestling World Women's Champion, as well as with other promotions from the British independent scene, such as Pro-Wrestling: EVE and Revolution Pro Wrestling, the latter in where she was a Southside Women's Champion.
+Winona Makanji (born 23 June 1994), known mononymously by her ring name Kanji, is an English professional wrestler.
+She performs on the British independent circuit – predominantly for Revolution Pro Wrestling (RevPro), where she is the current Undisputed British Women's Champion in her first reign.

 Professional wrestling career

 Early career (2018–2019)

 Kanji was the last Queen Of Southside Champion in Southside Wrestling Entertainment (SWE) when the promotion was taken over by Revolution Pro Wrestling in September 2019.

 WWE (2019)

 Kanji briefly competed for WWE's NXT UK branch as indie developmental talent.
 She made her only appearance at WWE NXT UK #47 on June 14, 2019, where she competed in a number one contendership battle royal for the NXT UK Women's Championship won by Kay Lee Ray and also involving Candy Floss, Isla Dawn, Jazzy Gabert, Jinny, Killer Kelly, Nina Samuels, Piper Niven, Rhio, Rhea Ripley and Xia Brookside.